WHAT: UNK Summer Commencement

 WHEN: 10 a.m.
 Friday, Aug.
 5

 WHERE: UNK Health and Sports Center

 SOCIAL MEDIA: Follow @UNKearney on Instagram, Twitter and Facebook to see photos and posts

 KEARNEY – The University of Nebraska at Kearney will host its summer commencement 10 a.m.
 Friday at the Health and Sports Center on campus.

-Chancellor Doug Kristensen will confer degrees for 210 graduate and undergraduate students during the ceremony, with Juliann Sebastian delivering the keynote address.
+Chancellor Doug Kristensen will confer degrees for 217 graduate and undergraduate students during the ceremony, with former UNK Dean of the Library Janet Stoeger Wilke delivering the commencement address.

 Those who are unable to attend in person may watch the ceremony via livestream on UNK’s website.
 A recording can also be viewed later on the website.

 Commencement attendees are encouraged to park in the lots west of the Health and Sports Center.
 Visitors with handicap permits can park east of the Health and Sports Center.
 Those transporting a handicapped person will have access to drop off the individual on the east side of the complex but will need to move their vehicle to another lot.

 Visitors with wheelchairs can sit in the corner seating sections on the main floor of the Health and Sports Center or use the elevator in the northeast corner of the building to sit in the designated section on the arena floor.